 Much of the allure to Byron is the laidback lifestyle, so be sure to account for plenty of beach time to enjoy the coastal way of life.

-Cape Byron & The Byron Lighthouse – A great little loop track to enjoy views of the coast and either begin or end your short walk at the Byron Bay Lighthouse.
+Cape Byron & The Byron Lighthouse – A great little loop track to enjoy views of the coast.
+You can either begin or end your short walk at the Byron Bay Lighthouse.

 Belongil Beach – Another great beach and my personal choice for sunset is Belongil – much quieter and with plenty of space to enjoy your own privacy.